We’re expanding our core capabilities and evolving new ways to partner with you. Make sure you follow us at… https://t.co/g1VkE0UlKB

 Leading industry organisations include the International Biocontrol Manufacturers Association, the Biopesticide Industry Alliance and the International Organisation for Biological Control.
 BioProtection Global is a worldwide federation of biocontrol and biopesticide industry associations.

 Chapter 2: Biofungicides Many fungi, bacteria and extracts, mainly of bacterial origin, have been developed as products to control diseases and improve plant health by stimulating plant immune systems.
-This chapter describes the commercial background for use of biofungicides, the main classes in use and their applications and a summary of new product launches is presented with a listing of recent PCT patent applications.
+This chapter describes the commercial background for use of biofungicides, the main classes in use and their applications and a summary of new product launches is presented with a listing of recent Patent Cooperation Treaty (PCT) patent applications.

 Chapter 6: Agrochemical Companies Crop protection majors covered are BASF, Bayer CropScience, Corteva, FMC and Syngenta.
 Other crop protection companies with biopesticide portfolios included are: Adama, Gowan, Ihara, Isagro, Nufarm and UPL.
 New product developments and patents are listed and described.